ucsbjonas/typst/cs292g/lec1.typ

 $lambda_1, lambda_i$ are relative to the origin

-A "good lattice basis" means that this basis generates a lattie for which calculating $lambda_1$ is easy
+A "good lattice basis" means that this basis generates a lattice for which calculating $lambda_1$ is easy

-A "bad lattice basis": cannot efficeintly calculate $lambda_1$
+A "bad lattice basis": cannot efficiently calculate $lambda_1$

 ])